UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson05/assignment.rst

 -------
 In order for your code to be evaluated, you need to create a file called *database.py* with the following functions:

-- *import_data(product_file, customer_file, rentals_file)*: This function takes a three csv files as input, one with product data, one with customer data and the third one with rentals data and creates and populates a new MongoDB database with the these data.
+- *import_data(directory_name, product_file, customer_file, rentals_file)*: This function takes a directory name three csv files as input, one with product data, one with customer data and the third one with rentals data and creates and populates a new MongoDB database with the these data.
 It returns 2 tuples: the first with a record count of the number of products, customers and rentals added (in that order), the second with a count of any errors that occured, in the same order.